Brenin/Stuff/Android/README.md

-# Stuff
+# Android

-Here are small projects that I've done either for fun or for learning.
+Small projects done for Android either for fun or for learning
-Feel free to use anything in here if it helps you.